Hilson-Alex/graphic-computing/README.md

 ## Usage

 There are not too many components already done, but the enphasis in this project are the interfaces.
+For Examples you can run the [Main](/src/com/project/software/documents/Main.java) class, wich run the Demo project.

 ---